Maayanshani25/valkey-glide-wiki/Java-Wrapper.md

         .build())
     .build();

-RedisClient standaloneClient = RedisClient.CreateClient(config).get();
+GlideClient standaloneClient = GlideClient.CreateClient(config).get();
 ```

-## Redis Commands
+## Glide Commands
 For information on the supported commands and their corresponding parameters, we recommend referring to [the documentation in the code](https://github.com/aws/glide-for-redis/tree/main/java/client/src/main/java/glide/api/commands).
 This documentation provides in-depth insights into the usage and options available for each command.

 ## Advanced Configuration Settings

 ### Authentication

-By default, when connecting to Redis, GLIDE for Redis operates in an unauthenticated mode.
+By default, when connecting to Valkey, Valkey GLIDE operates in an unauthenticated mode.

-GLIDE for Redis also offers support for an authenticated connection mode.
+Valkey GLIDE also offers support for an authenticated connection mode.

 In authenticated mode, you have the following options: